Polynomial Rings

 is a ring homomorphism.

-Adjoining elements to , the rings
+Adjoining elements to R, the rings R[α]

 Definition.